womeimingzi11/amapGeocode/README.md

 amapGeocode is inspired by [baidumap](https://github.com/badbye/baidumap) and [baidugeo](https://github.com/ChrisMuir/baidugeo).
-If you want to choose the Baidu Map API, these packages are good choice.
+If you want to choose the Baidu Map API, these packages are good choices.

 However, AutoNavi has significant high precise, in my case, the Results from Baidu were unsatisfactory.